How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 I am enrolled in TRICARE®

-TRICARE® insurance may cover Zepbound and your healthcare professional can request a coverage review, which is the process that TRICARE® uses to determine if it will approve coverage.
+TRICARE® insurance may cover Zepbound and your healthcare provider can request a coverage review, which is the process that TRICARE® uses to determine if it will approve coverage.
 Speak with your TRICARE® provider or Military Treatment Facility regarding your options and coverage.

 Common questions about Zepbound